 The Nighthawk RS700S is Netgear’s first standalone router with two Multi-Gig ports—both are 10GBASE-T. Despite its markedly different design, it has virtually the same hardware specs as the Asus RT-BE96U.

-It's the least recommended on this list due to its neutered web user interface.
-The omission of the common and much-used web-based remote access feature alone is a deal breaker for many advanced users.
+It’s the least recommended on this list due to its neutered web user interface.
+The omission of the standard and widely used web-based remote access feature alone is a deal-breaker for many advanced users.
 In fact, that was the reason I stopped using it after a month.

-It's also the sole router on this list that's not mesh-capable—it only works out well for homes where a single broadcaster is enough.
+It’s also the sole router on this list that’s not mesh-capable—it works well only for homes where a single broadcaster is sufficient.
 Still, if you have 10Gbps broadband, the Netgear RS700S has enough to make you happy.

 Netgear Nighthawk RS700S' Rating